 Weight training can benefit all genders and ages.
-In fact, the older we get, the more good it might do.
+In fact the older we get, the more good it might do.

-Whether you train at a gym or at home, get careful instruction in weight-training equipment and exercises before you start.
-Review your planned routines with a medical professional.
+- Whether you train at a gym or at home, get careful instruction in weight-training equipment and exercises before your start. - Review your planned exercises, and warm up and stretching routines with a medical professional.

-Other tips:
+Other tips include:

-- Warm up by marching in place, swinging your arms back and forth, and rolling your shoulders for a minute or two.
-After the workout, stretch. - Bend and lift with the knees, not the back. - Exhale during the exertion part of the exercise, and inhale while returning to the starting position.
-Do not hold your breath. - Use slow, controlled motions when you work with free weights or exercise machines. - Move only the part of your body being exercised.
+- Bend and lift with the knees, not the back. - Exhale during the exertion part of the exercise and inhale while returning to the starting position.
+Do not hold your breath.

+- Use slow, controlled motions when you work with free weights or exercise machines. - Move only the part of your body being exercised.
 Don't wiggle, squirm, or rock; and do not lean forward or backward, particularly by arching or rounding your back. - Don't overdo it!
-If exercise causes pain, stop immediately. - Wait ninety minutes after a meal before exercising vigorously. - Consider the benefits of cross-training, where you blend aerobic-style exercises, strength/weight training, and flexibility exercises.
+If exercise causes pain, stop immediately. - Wait 90 minutes after a meal before exercising vigorously. - Consider the benefits of cross-training where you blend aerobic-style exercises, strength/weight training, and flexibility exercises.
 Because it works muscles in different ways, cross-training is also safer and better for you.

-WARNING: Stop exercising immediately if you experience signs of pressure or pain in your chest, shoulder, neck, jaw, arms, or upper back; or, light-headedness, faintness, or unusual fatigue or shortness of breath; palpitations or erratic heartbeat, nausea, or upset stomach.
+WARNING: Stop exercising immediately if you experience signs of pressure or pain in your chest, shoulder, neck, jaw, arms or upper back; or, lightheadedness, faintness, or unusual fatigue or shortness of breath; palpitations or erratic heartbeat; nausea or upset stomach.
 Seek emergency treatment immediately.

-Watch Out, Fella - That's Salmonella!
+Watch Out Fella!
+That's Salmonella

 Eating has become a thoughtful proposition.
-Instead of focusing on how food tastes, we're concerned with counting calories or cholesterol, fats or sugars, salts, or carbohydrates.
+Instead of focusing on how food tastes, we're concerned with counting calories or cholesterol, fats or sugars, salts or carbohydrates.
 And just when you thought it was safe to sit down at the dinner table, another scourge rears its ugly head: food poisoning.

-According to the U.S. Department of Agriculture, several thousand Americans die from food poisoning each year, and millions suffer from symptoms.
+According to the U.S. Department of Agriculture, each year several thousand Americans die from food poisoning, and millions suffer from symptoms.

-The news isn't all bad: food poisoning can be avoided on the hottest or coldest days of the year by taking some basic precautions.
+The news isn't all bad.
+Food poisoning can be avoided on the hottest or coldest days of the year by taking some basic precautions.

-Food Preparation and Storage
+Food Preparation And Storage

-- Before preparing food, and before handling a different food, wash your hands with hot soapy water.
-Dry with a paper towel. - ◆ Clean the area where you'll be preparing foods with hot water and antibacterial soap, then rinse. - ◆ Wash preparation surfaces and utensils with hot soapy water after preparing raw meat, fish, poultry, eggs, fruit, and vegetables.

-- Don't put cooked foods, vegetables, or fruit on the same unwashed plate that held raw meat or poultry. - It's best to use separate cutting boards for raw meats, vegetables, and fruit.
-Plastic cutting boards that can be put in the dishwasher are best. - Use clean utensils for food preparation, cooking, and serving. - Thaw or marinate meats in the refrigerator.
-Use a dish on the lowest shelf so juices won't drip. - Set your refrigerator at 35-40° Fahrenheit (F), and your freezer at 0° F or lower. - Use a clean dishcloth or towel every day. - Replace dish sponges every few weeks.
+- Before preparing food, and before handling a different food, wash your hands with hot, soapy water.
+Dry with a paper towel. - Clean the area where you will be preparing foods with hot water and antibacterial soap, then rinse. - Wash preparatory surfaces and utensils with hot, soapy water after preparing raw meat, fish, poultry, eggs, fruit and vegetables. - Don't put cooked foods, vegetables, or fruit on the same unwashed plate that held raw meat or poultry. - It's best to use separate cutting boards for raw meats, and vegetables and fruit.
+Plastic cutting boards that can be put in the dishwasher are best. - Use clean utensils for food preparation, cooking and serving. - Thaw or marinate meats in the refrigerator.
+Use a dish on the lowest shelf so juices won't drip. - Set your refrigerator at 35-40 degrees Fahrenheit (F), and your freezer at 0 F or lower. - Use a clean dishcloth or towel every day. - Replace dish sponges every few weeks.
 Soak in mild bleach between uses.
-(Some experts recommend avoiding sponges.) - Never partially cook meats or casseroles one day and finish cooking them later. - As a general rule, keep food clean, cold, and covered.
+(Some experts recommend avoiding sponges.)

+- Never partially cook meats or casseroles one day and finish cooking them later. - As a general rule: Keep food clean, cold, and covered.